forcedotcom/sfdx-scanner/messages/path-start-util.md

 # error.glob-method-conflict

-Path start point %s is invalid: When specifying a method with the #methodName syntax, glob patterns cannot be used.
+Path start point %s is invalid: You can't use glob patterns when specifying a method with the #methodName syntax.

 # error.negative-globs-unsupported